daniellerch/daniellerch.github.io/stegolab-en.md

 <div style='margin-bottom:50px'></div>
 #### Codes:

-- **[Binary Hamming codes](/stego/lab/codes/binary-hamming-en)**: Description and implementation in Python of information hiding using matrix embedding techniques using binary Hamming codes.
+- **[Binary Hamming codes](/stego/lab/codes/binary-hamming-en)**: Description and implementation in Python of information hiding using matrix embedding techniques with binary Hamming codes.

 - **[Ternary Hamming codes](/stego/lab/codes/ternary-hamming-en)**: Description and implementation in Python of information hiding using matrix embedding techniques with ternary Hamming codes.
 Ternary codes allow a higher capacity than binary codes for the same level of media distortion.